 The green oat tops can also be dried and used as tea, though slightly less desirable than the freshly made tincture.
 Use one ounce of dried green oat tops to one quart of boiling water.
 Steep, cover until warm, and enjoy in sips throughout the day.
 This herb can also be added to soup stock.
 There are no known contraindications for this gentle herb, but those with celiac disease may want to be cautious due to cross-contamination with wheat and/or sensitivity to avenanthramides.

 WishGarden Herbs' formulas containing Milky Oats:

-Deep Stress Adrenal Rescue!, Emotional Ally Anxiety & Duress Aid, Genius Juice Jr. For Kids Focus & Study Aid, Growing Pains For Kids, Muscular-Skeletal Recovery Tonic, Quiet Time For Kids, Sleepy Nights For Kids, Sleepy Nights For Pregnancy, Smooth Transitions for Pregnancy, Stress Release For Pregnancy, and Varicosity For Pregnancy
+Deep Stress Adrenal Rescue with Ashwagandha, Emotional Ally: A Big Herbal Hug, Attention Ally Focus Friend, Growing Pains Ache Away For Kids, Deep Recovery Musclar-Skeletal, Quiet Time Calm & Center For Kids, Sleepy Nights & Fresh Mornings For Kids, Sleepy Nights & Fresh Mornings for Pregnancy, Stress Release Tension Tamer for Pregnancy

 Writer Mindy Green is a founding and professional member of the American Herbalists Guild and an advisory board member to the American Botanical Council, publisher of Herbal Gram Magazine.
 Ms. Green served on the faculty of the Rocky Mountain Center for Botanical Studies (1995-2003).
 The California School of Herbal Studies is among Mindy's business ventures as co-owner and a faculty member (1985-1995).
 She is a nationally certified Registered Aromatherapist and has served on the education committees of the National Association of Holistic Aromatherapists and the Aromatherapy Registration Council.
 She now runs her own consulting company, Green Scentsations, LLC.